apache/pulsar/site2/docs/client-libraries-go.md

 #### How to use Prometheus metrics in producer

 Pulsar Go client registers client metrics using Prometheus.
-In this guide, we'll show you how to create a simple Pulsar producer application that exposes Prometheus metrics via HTTP.
+This section demonstrates how to create a simple Pulsar producer application that exposes Prometheus metrics via HTTP.

 First, write a simple producer application: